 Every year around the world, about 36,000 people take IB exams and about 80% of them receive a certificate.
 Graduates of the international baccalaureate enter the best higher educational institutions of Great Britain, Europe and the whole world.

 Sixth Form (high school)

-In the UK, the first five years of secondary education are sometimes called "forms", respectively, the last two years - the sixth form.
-This numbering system is traditional, but today many are moving away from it and using a new standard where all classes are numbered by numbers from 1 to 13 (the sixth form here corresponds to 12 and 13 classes).
-In the Sixth Form children from 16 to 18 years old are trained, and they can choose the program - A-level or IB.
+In the UK, the first 5 years of secondary education are sometimes called "forms", respectively, the last two years - the sixth form.
+This numbering system is traditional, but today many are moving away from it and using a new standard where all classes are numbered by numbers from 1 to 13 (the sixth form here corresponds to 12 and 13 grades).
+In the Sixth Form students from 16 to 18 years old are teached, and they can choose the program - A-level or IB.

 In the country there are prestigious special guesthouses specializing in the latter classes (Sixth Form Collegies).
-Their distinctive feature is that a large number of foreigners (more than 50%) study there.
+Their distinctive feature is that a large number of foreign students (more than 50%) study there.
 Popularity is easy to explain, because their students have a number of advantages:

 Graduates of the course Sixth Form (from different countries of the world) from year to year enter the best universities in the UK.